19 Best Medium Sized Dog Breeds for Apartment Living Skip to content

 Silken Windhound

-He is a good family pet, affectionate, playful and very good with small children and other pets.
-He is a very friendly dog with everyone, which makes him a bad watchdog.
+A lovely family pet: affectionate, playful, and gentle with small children and other animals.
+He is friendly with everyone he meets, which also makes him a hopeless watchdog.

-Silken Windhound are intelligent dogs and eager to please, which makes them easy to train.
-It’s even said that they will house-train themselves if they have enough access to the outdoors.
+Silken Windhounds are smart and eager to please, so training goes easily.
+Owners even say they will more or less house-train themselves given enough access to the outdoors.

-He is a dog that adapts very easily to any environment and lifestyle.
-So while having a long walk a day or having time to run in a dog park he easily adapts as an apartment dog.
+He adjusts to just about any home and lifestyle.
+Give him one long walk a day or some time to stretch out in a dog park and he settles right into apartment life.

 16. Standard Schnauzer